goodandyguy/scarpet/modules/README/spawn_conditions.md

 ## "-global" property:
-Setting this to true makes the Main script copy the config's values to be used in other worlds *ONLY DURING THE SAME SESSION*, if you quit Minecraft, the config values won't be replicated to other worlds, so it's best to write the configs into the config file and the copy them into the Main script.
+Setting this to true makes the Main script copy the config's values to be used in other worlds *ONLY DURING THE SAME SESSION*, if you quit Minecraft, the config values won't be replicated to other worlds, so it's best to write the configs into the config file and then copy them into the Main script.

 Note that the config files will save for the worlds that you entered during the same session!